fortyninemaps/karta/README.md

 ## INSTALLATION

 The easiest way to install is to use `pip`.
+Installation requires a version of `setuptools>=0.7.0`.

+    pip install -U setuptools

 To install the latest release from PyPI, run